Writing blog posts might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

-Read some articles on your topic and look for ideas you can use.
+Read some articles on your topic and look for ideas you can use as writing tips.
 Think about ways you could write a much better article.
-Can you add more information, images or reviews?
+Can you add more information, images, or reviews?

 Take note of the length of competitive articles, and aim to exceed their word count.

 You should include at least one or two external links to reputable and preferably high ranking sites.
 So decide which ones you will use.

 External linking is good for your readers and your SEO.